24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Restaurants: El Mural Puebla, Santa Clara, and La Mexicana

-18.3 Enchilada Tres Mole
+18.3 Enchilada Tres Moles

 enchilada tres mole

 There are many different flavors of mole.
-I’ve heard 7 or 8 but I’ve also been told the number is infinite.
+I’ve heard 7 or 8, but I’ve also been told the number is infinite.
 In fact, mole is just another word for “sauce.”

-The easiest way to try several different moles at once is to order enchilada tres mole.
+The easiest way to try several different moles at once is to order enchilada tres moles.
 You’ll get 3 enchiladas, each one covered in a different mole: rojo (red), poblano (dark brown), and verde (green).

 Restaurants: El Mural Puebla, Santa Clara, and La Mexicana